-What once was an old chapel from 1904, is now a creative residence and design studio located in the Swedish countryside.
+What once was a chapel from 1904, is now a creative residence and design studio located in the Swedish countryside.
 A unique historical dwelling converted into a meeting space for artistic exploration, creativity and rural simplicity.

 I have been doing the creative direction, curation and design of the residence.